OGNITIO/redcell/README.md

 and a few of his frameworks for scheduling, we plan to continuously share publicly related templates and scripts through this directory.

+### Status

+This project is undergoing heavy refactoring, hardening and testing and isn't even considered alpha.

 ### Technology stack

 We mainly rely on [Ansible](https://github.com/ansible/ansible) to configure our VMs.

-The following list contains some of the projects that composed our
+The following list contains some of the projects that composes our
 stack:

 - Consensus